High cholesterol: Diagnosis

 Cholesterol is measured in milligrams per deciliter (mg/dL) of blood in the United States and some other countries.
-In the United Kingdom, most European countries and Canada, millimoles per liter of blood (mmol/L) is the measure.
+In the United Kingdom, most European countries, and Canada, millimoles per liter of blood (mmol/L) is the measure.

 For healthy adults, the UK National Health Service recommends upper limits of total cholesterol of 5 mmol/L, and low-density lipoprotein cholesterol (LDL) of 3 mmol/L. For people at high risk of cardiovascular disease, the recommended limit for total cholesterol is 4 mmol/L, and 2 mmol/L for LDL.

 In the United States, the National Heart, Lung, and Blood Institute within the National Institutes of Health classifies total cholesterol of less than 200 mg/dL as "desirable", 200 to 239 mg/dL as "borderline high", and 240 mg/dL or more as "high".

 There is no absolute cutoff between normal and abnormal cholesterol levels, and values must be considered in relation to other health conditions and risk factors.

 Higher levels of total cholesterol increase the risk of cardiovascular disease, particularly coronary heart disease.
 Levels of LDL or non-HDL cholesterol both predict future coronary heart disease; which is the better predictor is disputed.
 High levels of small dense LDL may be particularly adverse, although measurement of small dense LDL is not advocated for risk prediction.
 In the past, LDL and VLDL levels were rarely measured directly due to cost.

 Levels of fasting triglycerides were taken as an indicator of VLDL levels (generally about 45% of fasting triglycerides is composed of VLDL), while LDL was usually estimated by the Friedewald formula:

 LDL $\approx$ total cholesterol – HDL – (0.2 x fasting triglycerides).

-However, this equation is not valid on nonfasting blood samples or if fasting triglycerides are elevated (>4.5 mmol/L or >∼400 mg/dL).
-Recent guidelines have, therefore, advocated the use of direct methods for measurement of LDL wherever possible.
+However, this equation is not valid on nonfasting blood samples or if fasting triglycerides are elevated (>4.5 mmol/L or >~400 mg/dL).
+Recent guidelines have, therefore, advocated the use of direct methods for the measurement of LDL wherever possible.
 It may be useful to measure all lipoprotein subfractions (VLDL, IDL, LDL, and HDL) when assessing hypercholesterolemia and measurement of apolipoproteins and lipoprotein (a) can also be of value.
 Genetic screening is now advised if a form of familial hypercholesterolemia is suspected.

 Classification

 Classically, hypercholesterolemia was categorized by lipoprotein electrophoresis and the Fredrickson classification.
-Newer methods, such as "lipoprotein subclass analysis", have offered significant improvements in understanding the connection with atherosclerosis progression and clinical consequences.
+Newer methods, such as "lipoprotein subclass analysis", have offered significant improvements in understanding the connection between atherosclerosis progression and clinical consequences.
 If the hypercholesterolemia is hereditary (familial hypercholesterolemia), more often a family history of premature, earlier onset atherosclerosis is found.